FomaNory/Adobe-Substance-3D-Painter/README.md

 ---

 ## Disclaimer
-This tool is for educational purposes only!
+This tool is for educational purposes only.